-The first time I heard the sound of Ustad Ali Ahmed Hussain's shahnai I felt like I had been given a glimpse of heaven.
+The first time I heard the sound of Ali Ahmad Hussain Khan's shahnai I felt like I had been given a glimpse of heaven.
 I had dreamed about discovering a great shahnai artist because this is the Indian instrument closest in timbre to the saxophone, which was the instrument I played before turning to composition.
-Ali Ahmed has one of the sweetest and most glorious instrumental sounds I have ever heard, and his absolute mastery of the raga form makes him a complete artist who stands alongside Ravi Shankar, Jasraj, Hariprasad Chaurasia, Shivkumar Sharma and Rais Khan, among other great innovators of Hindustani music.
+Ali Ahmad Hussain Khan has one of the sweetest and most glorious instrumental sounds I have ever heard, and his absolute mastery of the raga form makes him a complete artist who stands alongside Ravi Shankar, Pandit Jasraj, Hariprasad Chaurasia, Shivkumar Sharma and Rais Khan, among other great innovators of Hindustani music.
 For reasons unknown to me, it appears that he is among the most neglected of the great Indian musicians, at least outside of India.

 - Michael Robinson, February 1999, Los Angeles

 © 1999 Michael Robinson All rights reserved